-Apple launched AirPods Pro last fall, and periodically releases firmware updates.
+AirPods aren’t a “set it and forget it” product.
+Apple periodically releases firmware updates.
 Generally, we don’t know what’s changed because Apple doesn’t make release notes available for this type of update.
-This latest iteration, version 3A283, is a notable exception, though, because it brings Spatial Audio.
+This latest iteration, version 3E751, is no exception.

 AirPods updates happen on the down-low.
 You can’t tell them to update.
 And Apple’s wireless earbuds don’t make it easy for you to know if a new firmware version has been installed.

-The best you can do to request an update is put your AirPods Pro in their case, with the case getting power.
+The best you can do to request an update is put your AirPods Pro or AirPods 2 in their case, with the case getting power.
 And the iPhone that they are paired with needs to be close by.
 Then wait.

 Realistically, this is a problem only for people who get antsy about controlling firmware updates, and who want the latest as soon as they can get it.
-For everyone else, just keep using your AirPods Pro.
+For everyone else, just keep using your AirPods.
 The update will happen without you having to do a thing.

-Find out if new AirPods Pro firmware is installed
+Find out if new AirPods Pro/AirPods 2 firmware is installed

-For the newest model, go to Settings > General > About, and tap on AirPods Pro.
-If Firmware Version says 3A283, you’re golden.
+Go to Settings > General > About, and tap on AirPods Pro or AirPods.
+If Firmware Version says 3E751, you’re golden.